streetwisecare/small-business-data-automation-/README.md

 Completion rate, Total expenses, Net profit, Pending invoices, and some Quick-action buttons

-📅 Schedule - Create and manage jobs, Assign jobs to dates, times, and staff, View upcoming jobs in a calendar or list format
+📅 Scheduling - Create and assign jobs; assign jobs to dates, time, and staff;
+and display upcoming jobs in calendar or list format.

 🧑‍🤝‍🧑 Clients - Adding new clients, Viewing client profiles, Tracking client history (jobs,